|Atlas||Wheater’s Nervous tissues and Central nervous system|

 Slide 066a thoracic spinal cord thoracic spinal cord luxol blue cross Webscope Imagescope

 Slide 66a Webscope Imagescope shows a section of thoracic spinal cord.
 In addition to the dorsal and ventral horns, two structures especially obvious in the thoracic cord are the dorsal nucleus of Clarke and the lateral extension of the ventral horn.
-The dorsal nucleus of Clarke #066a grey matter of the ventral horn WebScope is in the dorsal horn and contains relatively large, multipolar neurons that receive proprioceptive information from dorsal root ganglion cells innervating muscle spindles in the trunk and lower limb.
+The dorsal nucleus of Clarke #066a WebScope is in the dorsal horn and contains relatively large, multipolar neurons that receive proprioceptive information from dorsal root ganglion cells that are innervated by muscle spindles in the trunk and lower limb.
 The cells of Clarke’s nucleus then relay this information via axonal projections that extend all the way up into the cerebellum (hence the reason why the cells are so large) where it is processed to allow for coordinated movement.
-The lateral extension of the ventral horn #065-2 grey matter of the ventral horn contains relatively large, multipolar visceral motor neurons of the intermediolateral cell column that extends from levels T1 through L2 of the spinal cord.
+The lateral extension of the ventral horn #065-2 contains relatively large, multipolar visceral motor neurons of the intermediolateral cell column that extends from levels T1 through L2 of the spinal cord.
 The cells here are preganglionic sympathetic neurons whose axons terminate in either sympathetic chain ganglia or the “visceral” (or “pre-aortic”) ganglia associated with the major branches of the abdominal aorta (e.g. celiac, aorticorenal, and superior/inferior mesenteric ganglia).
 Note that sacral levels of the cord (levels S2-4) also contain visceral motor neurons in the lateral horn, but these are parasympathetic.

 Many neurons in the spinal cord may appear shrunken and surrounded by an empty space due to poor fixation.
 Cells that are well preserved show features characteristic of most neurons: large cell body, large pale nucleus, Nissl substance, and cell processes (most of which are dendrites).
 The delicate meshwork of dendritic processes and nerve fibers (axons) lying between cells in the gray matter is called the neuropil.
 The white matter contains nerve fibers (axons) entering and exiting the gray matter, and traveling up and down the spinal cord, linking it to the brain.

 Nervous tissue contains two basic categories of cells: neurons and support cells (glia).
 Both neurons and glia have fine processes projecting from the cell body, which generally cannot be resolved in the light microscope without special staining techniques.
-Astrocytes in the CNS provide metabolic support for neurons and play an important role in maintenance of the blood-brain barrier whereas oligodendrocytes (another type of glial cell) are responsible for myelination of CNS axons.
+Astrocytes in the CNS provide metabolic support for neurons and play an important role in maintaining the blood-brain barrier (see Slide 13270 astrocytes below).
+Oligodendrocytes (another type of glial cell) are responsible for the myelination of CNS axons.
 Recall that Schwann cells are the glial cells responsible for myelination in the peripheral nervous system.
 Myelin is lipid-rich, and on gross inspection appears white.
-Thus, in the ‘white matter’ of the brain and spinal cord, myelinated axons are the predominant neuronal component whereas most of the the nuclei that you see in white matter are primarily of glial cells.
-The ‘gray matter’ contains relatively more neuronal and glial perikarya as well as non-myelinated (e.g. dendritic) processes.
+Thus, in the ‘white matter’ of the brain and spinal cord, myelinated axons are the predominant neuronal cell component and most of the the nuclei that you see in white matter are primarily of glial cells.
+The ‘gray matter’ contains relatively more neuronal and glial perikarya, as well as non-myelinated (e.g. dendritic) processes.
 The other major glial cell type you should know about are microglia which are small cells derived from blood monocytes.
 They are considered part of the mononuclear phagocytic system and will prolifereate and become actively phagocytic in regions of injury and/or inflammation.
 Because of the difficulty of discerning each glial cell type by routine light microscopy, you will not be required to identify glial cells in HE-stained sections by light microscopy, but you should be aware of their functions.

 Neurons are characterized by a large cell body or perikaryon containing a large, pale (active, euchromatic) nucleus with a prominent nucleolus.
 Scattered in the cytoplasm are the characteristic clusters of ribosomes and rough ER termed Nissl bodies or Nissl substance #066a Nissl substance Webscope.
 One or more cell processes may also be seen emerging from the neuronal perikaryon.

 Review diagrams illustrating the morphology of neurons in your textbooks.
-The dendrites receive neural input from other neurons via synapses (or they are specialized to receive sensory stimuli), and they transmit neural information toward the perikaryon.
+The dendrites receive neural input from other neurons via synapses (or they are specialized to receive sensory stimuli), and they transmit neural information toward the perikaryon (Law of Dynamic Polarization).
 A single axon (often called a nerve fiber) leaves the perikaryon and transmits neural signals to other neurons or to the effector organ (e.g., skeletal muscles) via synapses.

 Slide NP004N hippocampal region, coronal section, luxol blue Webscope Imagescope

-Many types of glial cells require special histological stains and can’t be unambiguously identified in regular histological slides.
+Many types of glial cells require special histological stains and can’t be unambiguously identified in regular H&E-stained histological slides.
 Ependymal cells, which are uniquely located lining the ventricles of the brain the central canal of the spinal cord, are one notable exception.
 Use the virtual slide of the hippocampal region to study the ependymal cell lining of the choroid plexus.
-Note the columnar cells lining the ventricles of the brain.
+Also note these columnar cells lining the ventricles of the brain.